pinobatch/zap-ruder/README.md

 Pong before Pong was cool.
 You may have even played FlapPing for Atari 2600.
 But it is the 2010s, and there is time for ZapPing.
 It manages to coax a control feel nearly as smooth as a Wii Remote from 1985 technology.
-But the basic rule of air hockey still lies
-unchanged: avoid missing ball for high score.
+But the basic rule of air hockey remains: avoid missing ball for high score.

 At the title screen, press A or pull the trigger to join.
 Press the button again to play against the NES, or press the button on the